liljonas/liljonas.github.io/README.md

-# Hi there 👋 I'm Youness Oumlil & this is my blog where I post stuff about
+# Hi there 👋 I'm Youness Oumlil, this is my personal blog where I post articles about pentest & write-ups

-🎯 **Junior Penetration Tester** | Offensive Security Enthusiast
+### 🎯 **Junior Penetration Tester** | Offensive Security Enthusiast

 ---